wrex/lessons/content/page/2-open-and-e.md

 It's important to begin training your brain to hear notes in tune.
 Every time you practice without tuning up, you risk programming your brain with bad information.

-Come back to this page and repeat any or all of these exercises as many times as you feel is necessary.
-Repeat until you are confident you truly **KNOW** the notes.
+## Fair warning

+Even though this page barely scratches the surface of the subject (just one string!) it is **not realistically possible** to perform all of the exercises on this page completely in a single session (nor is it expected).

+My intent with these exercises and drills is to give you a few ideas regarding **how** to practice.
+The exercises provide a glimpse into just how thoroughly you need to learn the simplest things.
+Music is all about profound complexity created from simple concepts &mdash; it's nearly impossible to consider complex ideas if the simple stuff takes even trivial effort (especially when trying to keep a beat!).

+Please read through this page (including all the exercises in their entirety) **in a single session**, before even picking up the guitar.
+Then decide which of the exercises you have the energy to attempt on the first day (and how thoroughly).
+You are expected to come back to this stuff in subsequent practice sessions, even after you've moved onto other things.

-Feel free to read through all of this before attempting the exercises, but merely reading an exercise is very different from performing it.
-All of the exercises should be repeated multiple times.
+Realize, however, that merely reading an exercise is very different from performing it.

+The intent is for you to pick and choose from the exercises/drills that seem most useful to you at the moment, then come back to the remainder in subsequent practice session as you feel the need.

-I've given little indication of how long each exercise should take or how many times you should repeat it before moving on.
+I've given little indication of how long each exercise should take, how thoroughly you should attempt it, or how many times you should repeat it before moving on.

+Only you will know how much time and energy you have to spend in a session.
 Only you will know when you've truly mastered an exercise.
-It's pretty normal to get through strings 6 and string 1 in the first day, but you may still find yourself coming back to those exercises occasionally.

-The goal is **not** to get through all of this as quickly as possible, it's to truly **KNOW** the fretboard.
+Whether this takes 20 minutes (beyond unlikely) or months (slightly less unlikely) depends on the individual.

 ## Open strings